-Alcohol is often considered one of the most (if not the most) dangerous substances in the entire world, not only because of its availability, but also because of its social acceptance.
+Alcohol is often considered one of the most (if not the most) dangerous substances in the entire world, not only because of its availability but also because of its social acceptance.
 People throughout the world use alcohol for everything from celebrations to a way to relax after a long day at work, making it one of the most popular substances around.
-The downside of this popularity is that for some individuals, including young adults, drinking alcohol can become a problem to a point where additional care is needed to stop using.
+The downside of this popularity is that for some individuals, including young adults, drinking alcohol can become a problem to a point where professional care is needed to stop using.

 Signs of Alcoholism in Young Adults

 Through treatment, young adults can address the underlying issues that fuel their alcoholism, as well as talk more about their signs of alcoholism that caused them to impact both themselves and those around them.
 By doing this, they can work towards sobriety and end their alcoholism before it is too late.